-"Bank deposits arise in two ways the first when the banker receives cash & credits a customer's a/c, it is known as a primary or a simple deposit.
+"Bank deposits arise in two ways the first when the banker receives cash & credits a customer's account, it is known as a primary or a simple deposit.
 Such primary deposits are made from the initiative of depositors.
-The second, when banks advance loans, discount bills, provide overdraft facilities; make investments through bonds & securities.
+The second, when banks advance loans, discount bills, provide overdraft facilities, make investments through bonds & securities.
 This is called derived deposits of derivative deposits.
 They add to the supply off money.
-Banks actively create such deposits ".
+Banks actively create such deposits "(The Encyclopedia Britannica, 1981, p: 700).